variantstudios/greeleydowntown.com/_properties/1540-8th-avenue.md

     large_image_path: /assets/images/properties/properties-default.png
 ---

 New construction commercial endcap to an 83 unit residential property across from UNC Campus.
 Lease rate is $30/NNN, the current condition is a warm dark shell with $80/SF Tenant Improvement allowance to qualified tenant.
 Busiest intersection in downtown Greeley with 20,000 vehicles per day.
-Estimated completion date is Fall of 2019.
+Estimated completion date is Winter of 2019/2020.